soohyunkim/CPSC344-Introduction-to-HCI-methods/lecture3.md

         - Administering questionnaires
             - in-person administration: requires time, but highest completion rate
             - "take-home" (conventional): often subjects don't complete/return the questionnaire
-            - email: subjects can answer in their own time, responses are free-form, attachments may be a prolbme, response rates depend on trust in source
+            - email: subjects can answer in their own time, responses are free-form, attachments may be a problem, response rates depend on trust in source
             - web-based forms: standardize formats and responses, Java/Javascript to ensure correct/complete
         - Be considerate of your respondents and the context you access them in: works better!
             - Questionnaire length (short is good): reasonable completion times, ask questions whose answers you will use